Highlights

 Best used for: Hot and cold water

-Choosing the Best Type of Pipes for Plumbing in Your House
+Choosing the Best Types of Plumbing Pipes for Your House

-Understanding your plumbing system and, in particular, the kinds of pipes in your home can help keep the water flowing smoothly and safely, whenever and wherever you need it.
-Enlist the help of a local plumber to help you determine which pipes are your best option based on the following factors.
+Understanding your plumbing system and, in particular, the different plumbing pipe types in your home can help keep the water flowing smoothly and safely, whenever and wherever you need it.

 Your budget: The ease of installation, the size of your home, and required maintenance affect overall plumbing pipe costs.

-Your water type: Depending on where you live, your water may be corrosive (like coastal areas).
+Your water type: Depending on where you live, your water may be corrosive (like in coastal areas).

 Your local building codes: Always refer to your local plumbing codes to ensure you adhere to the municipality’s specific requirements for designing and amending a plumbing system.